SoCalledChristian/socalledchristian.github.io/cheat-sheets/five-gospels.md

 title: Five Gospels
 ---

-Did you know that the "Gospel of Paul" preceded the other four?
+Did you know the "Gospel of Paul" preceded the other four?
 Do you think you know what it says?
 - Did Paul preach the same gospel as Jesus?
 - Did Jesus call *everyone* to repentance?
 Did Paul call *anyone*?
 - Does God actually forgive sins?